thepailab/HITindex/README.md

 ## Alternative First and Last Exon Usage

 - how to run just this
-- rerunning after runnign previous steps
+- rerunning after running previous steps
 - edge effects figure, meaning